Robustness in the Optimization of Risk Measures: A connection to distributionally robust optimization

 We conclude this paper by discussing our notion of robustness in the context of \emph{distributionally robust optimization}.
-The results in Sections \ref{sec:4}-\ref{sec:5} show that VaR is generally not robust for the optimization problems (a)-(c).
+Our results in Section \ref{sec:VaR} show that VaR is generally not robust for \eqref{eq:general-opt}.
 In a classic setting of distributionally robust optimization (e.g.~\cite{QZ08}, \cite{ZF09}, \cite{BM18}), the objective functional itself is evaluated under the worst-case value over a set of possible models representing uncertainty.
-By taking the worst-case value of the objective, model uncertainty is naturally incorporated into the optimization problem.
-One naturally wonders whether the robustness properties of risk measures would be improved with such an approach.
+By taking the worst-case value of the objective, model uncertainty is incorporated into the optimization problem.
+Some other relevant results on VaR and ES with the worst-case approach can be found in \cite{HH13} and \cite{ZKR13}.
+We wonder whether robustness against optimization of risk measures would be improved by taking such an approach.

 To formulate this consideration mathematically, let $\rho$ be a compatible objective functional for an uncertainty triplet $(\G, \Z,\pi)$ and $X\in \Z$.
 We look at the following optimization problem, which is a robust version of \eqref{eq:opt1},